pypeit/PypeIt/doc/help/pypeit_coadd_2dspec.rst

     optional arguments:
-      -h, --help            show this help message and exit --file FILE           File to guide 2d coadds (default: None) --det DET             Only coadd data from this detector (1-indexed) (default:
+      -h, --help            show this help message and exit --file FILE           File to guide 2d coadds (default: None) --det DET             1-indexed detector or list of detectors that the user wants tocoadd.
+If None, all the detectors are coadded.
-                            None)
+                            If the spec2d aremosaiced and the user wants to restrict the coadd to only selectedmosaics, use the parameter detnum in the coadd2d file as done inrun_pypeit (default: None)
       --obj OBJ             Object name in lieu of extension, e.g if the spec2d files are named
                             'spec2d_J1234+5678_GNIRS_2017Mar31T085412.181.fits' then